benjaoholeguydeveloper/dissertation/README.md

 ## compile the circuit and generate test proof for Plonk protocol
 ./run.sh

+## compile the circuit and generate test proof for Groth16 protocol
+cd groth_16
+./run_groth_16.sh

+## compile the circuit and generate test proof for Fflonk protocol
+cd fflonk
+./run.sh

 ## ZKP with SNARKJS.
 Create the proof, verification keys and public signals.

 ### install snarkjs